makeandymake/agusmakmun.github.io/_posts/2018-11-29-networked-lights-with-esp8266-and-raspberrypi.markdown

 * Raspberry Pi 3B+ with an always on network connection (although a Zero W would do the job too!)
 * Cheap ESP8266 from Aliexpress (£2)
 * WS2812B LED Strip.
-60 LED's per meter. £3
+60 LEDs per meter. £3
 * USB Charger and Micro USB Cable £2
 * Enclosure - whatever you like!

 So here's the plan: I have a Pi 3B+ in my office thats always on.
 I will use that to gather the time and beam it to the lamps wirelessly.
 The lamps themselves will be controlled with the amazingly cheap ESP8266 (Arduino IDE compatible Wifi enabled microcontroller!).

-For lights, I bought WS2812B RGB LED strips, a 1 meter strip includes 60 LED's.
-15 LED's supplies more than enough light for our needs so that's 4 lamps from one strip!
+For lights, I bought WS2812B RGB LED strips, a 1 meter strip includes 60 LEDs.
+15 LEDs supplies more than enough light for our needs so that's 4 lamps from one strip!
 For power, I use a standard USB phone charger and micro USB cable (I had these lying around but you can buy the charger and cable for about £2 depending on the length of the cable).
 So all in, you can build each lamp for less than £5!

 You don't even have to put the logic on a Pi - if you have a web server anywhere online that supports scripting, you could host your backend code there.
 I used Python, but you could absolutely do this with PHP, Ruby, heck even Perl if you're that way inclined.